ndom91/sveltekasten/README.md

 $ vim .env
 ```

-In this environment variables file, make sure to at least fill in the `DATABASE_URL`, `NEXTAUTH_URL` and `NEXTAUTH_SECRET`.
+In this environment variables file, make sure to at least fill in the `DATABASE_URL`, `AUTH_SECRET` and `GITHUB_ID`, `GITHUB_SECRET`.
 The rest of the environment variables depend on the services / features you want to use.
 For example, Google/Github for OAuth login and/or Supabase for object storage.

 4. Start the server!